ThinkVector/HyperPlaneDevelopmentStudio/README.md

+In near future:

-	Additional in near future: 9D. unreal meta prime reality of nir cube will support to us.
+	9D. unreal meta prime reality of
+	nir cube will support to us.
 Nowadays, like 2D. unreal meta prime reality of 90' 90'.